Efficient micromirror confinement of sub-TeV cosmic rays in galaxy clusters: Methods

-To compute the CR diffusion coefficients efficiently, we developed a recurrent neural network (RNN) that comprised a long short-term memory (LSTM) layer followed by a fully connected layer, linking the output of the LSTM to our output size, which is the predicted diffusion coefficient.
-This architecture allows us to capture the temporal dependencies in our data, making the network well-suited to use the CR trajectories as input for the model.
+To compute the CR diffusion coefficients efficiently, we have developed a recurrent neural network (RNN) that comprises a long short-term memory (LSTM) layer followed by a fully connected layer, linking the output of the LSTM to our output size, which is the predicted diffusion coefficient.
+This architecture allows us to capture the temporal dependence in our data, making the network well-suited to use the CR trajectories as input for the model.
 For training data, we used trajectories generated by Monte Carlo simulations using the method described in Section~\ref{sec:mathod_two_phase_medium}, with various different effective diffusion coefficients.
 These effective diffusion coefficients served as labels for the training process.
 We chose low statistics of only 400 CRs for the 1D cases to illustrate the superiority of our neural network (trained on only 1600 CR trajectories in less than a minute on a conventional CPU) over the classical computation of the running diffusion coefficient.
 We tested the convergence of the latter method to the theoretical expectation in the limit of large times and CR numbers and found good agreement.
 We demonstrate the capabilities of the model in Figure~\ref{fig:result_fmm}.
-The good performance of the network indicates that it could also be employed as a robust and transformative framework for assessing $f_\mathrm{mm}$ in MHD turbulence by propagating charged particles through the magnetic field.
-Reliable computation of the mean-squared diffusion coefficient requires many trajectories to deduce $f_\mathrm{mm}$.
+The good performance of the network is primarily attributable to its capacity to learn efficiently that the diffusion coefficients can be predicted accurately by the frequency of small-angle scattering, which becomes evident in a relatively small number of steps.
+Additionally, the ability to distinguish signal (deflection caused by fluctuations) from noise (constant gyration) further contributes to the network's superior performance.
+These abilities indicate that the network could also be employed as a robust framework for assessing the micromirror filling fraction $f_\mathrm{mm}$ in MHD turbulence by propagating charged particles through the magnetic field.
+Reliable computation of the mean-squared diffusion coefficient requires many trajectories, necessary to deduce $f_\mathrm{mm}$.
 Our use of a neural network demonstrates a concept for efficient trajectory classification and the computation of transport characteristics in astrophysical systems.